lab1092/blender-manual_ja/manual/rigging/armatures/editing/templating.rst

 OK now let us see some important ground rules:

 - This conversion method can use as reference bones either *the selected bones in the currently edited armature*, or *all bones from another armature*.
-In general, it is a better idea to create new "templated" bones inside the "reference" armature, so you can precisely select which bones to use as template - if you want the new bones in a different armature, you can then use the :guilabel:`Separate` (:kbd:`ctrl-alt-P`) and optionally :guilabel:`Join` (:kbd:`ctrl-J` in :guilabel:`Object` mode) commands...
+In general, it is a better idea to create new "templated" bones inside the "reference" armature, so you can precisely select which bones to use as template - if you want the new bones in a different armature, you can then use the *Separate* (:kbd:`Ctrl-Alt-P`) and optionally *Join* (:kbd:`Ctrl-J` in *Object* mode) commands...
 - This tool only considers *one chain of bones*, so it's better to select only one chain of bones inside the current armature (or use a single-chain armature object as template).
 Else, the chain of the template containing the first created bones will be mapped to the selected strokes, and *the other chains will just be "copied" as is*, without any modification.
 - This tool maps the same chain of bones on all selected strokes, so you can't use multiple strokes to map a multi-chains template - you will rather get a whole set of new bones for each selected stroke!
 - If you have strokes only made of straight segments, *they must have at least as much segments as there are bones in the template chain* (else, the newly created chain is not mapped at all to the stroke, and remains an exact duplicate of its template).
-If there are more segments than necessary, the conversion algorithm will chose the best "joints" for the bones to fit to the reference chain, using the same influence settings as for free segments (:guilabel:`A`, :guilabel:`L` and :guilabel:`D` settings, see below).
+If there are more segments than necessary, the conversion algorithm will chose the best "joints" for the bones to fit to the reference chain, using the same influence settings as for free segments (*A*, *L* and *D* settings, see below).
-- If you try to :guilabel:`Convert` without template bones (i.e. either an empty armature selected as template, or no bones selected in the current edited armature), you will get the error message "\ ``No Template and no deforming bones selected`` ", and nothing will occur.
+- If you try to *Convert* without template bones (i.e. either an empty armature selected as template, or no bones selected in the current edited armature), you will get the error message "\ ``No Template and no deforming bones selected`` ", and nothing will occur.

 +-----------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------+